zahki/react-styleguidist/docs/Configuration.md

 }
 ```

-#### `previewDelay`
+## `previewDelay`

 Type: `Number`, default: 500

-Debounce time in milliseconds used before render the changes from the editor.
+Debounce time in milliseconds used before rendering the changes from the editor.
 While typing code the preview will not be updated.

-#### `propsParser`
+## `propsParser`

 Type: `Function`, optional

 Function that allows you to override the mechanism used to parse props from a source file.
-Default mechanism is using [react-docgen](https://github.com/reactjs/react-docgen) to parse props.
+The default mechanism is using [react-docgen](https://github.com/reactjs/react-docgen) to parse props.

 ```javascript
 module.exports = {